search

 Correlation: Correlation

-• An index used to measure the value of the U.S. dollar against the currencies of various U.S. trading partners
+• An index used to measure the value of the U.S. dollar against the various currencies of the United States' trading partners

-• It rises when the dollar strengthens against the foreign currencies included in the index, and falls when the dollar weakens
+• It rises when the dollar appreciates against the foreign currencies included in the index, and falls when the dollar depreciates

-• These indices are heavily influenced by trends in the U.S. economy and the dollar-yen exchange rate
+• These are heavily influenced by trends in the U.S. economy and the USD/JPY exchange rate

 Gold

-• Because the U.S. dollar affects the price of gold, when the value of the dollar against the yen rises, the price of gold tends to fall
+• Since the U.S. dollar affects the price of gold, when the dollar-yen exchange rate rises, the price of gold tends to fall

-• When interest rates are high, the dollar rises, and when the dollar is strong, the price of gold against the dollar falls
+• When interest rates are high, the dollar rises, and when the dollar is strong, the price of gold in dollars falls

 EUR/USD